LupiwoPhillips/LUPPHI24035_PTO2409_Group-A_LUPIWO-PHILLIPS_DJS11/README.md

 # 🎙️ No Filter Needed Podcast

-Welcome to the **React Podcast App**, a modern web application built with **Vue.js** and **Vite** to showcase podcast episodes, seasons, and detailed episode views.
+Welcome to the **Vue No Filter Needed Podcast App**, a modern web application built with **Vue.js** and **Vite** to showcase podcast episodes, seasons, and detailed episode views.
 The goal of this project is to offer a seamless and engaging user experience for podcast listeners.

 ---